unicef-polymer/etools-currency-amount-input/README.md

 # \<etools-currency-amount-input\>

-A paper-input element that allows only currency amount values.
+A paper-input element that allows only currency amount values (US format).
 It accepts only digits, comma, a a single floating point (period), and allows 2 decimals.
-The maximum number you can enter is 999999999999.99.
+The maximum number you can have 12 digits until floating point.
 The value displayed it's paper-input's internal value.
 The `value` property of this element will update and format the internal value and when internal value is changed, element's value will be updated with current float value.